toolazytoname/PixelColorTool/README.md

 and you will get the output as follows in you document Directory.

-for less data I have filteded the black pix.
+for less data I have filteded the background pix.

 output: